Capital gains tax: how will it affect your portfolio?

 2. What if you only sell your shares after 10 years?

-Long-term and "hammock" (passive) investors have investment horizons of 10 or 20 years or more, and do not wish to sell prematurely.
-But the day they do sell their investments with a profit of more than €10,000, they will be taxed on it.
-The government has partially addressed this problem by introducing a system of transferable exemptions (an additional €1,000 for five years).
+However, long-term investors and passive investors do have an investment horizon of 10 or 20 years or longer, and do not wish to sell prematurely.
+Even so, this does mean that if their profits exceed €10,000 on the day they finally decide to sell, they will be taxed.
+The government has partially addressed this problem by introducing a system of transferable exemptions (€1,000 extra for five years).

 3. When will this tax go into effect?